The Bridge24 user account is now available and required for all users.

 Do not export – Does not export subtasks

-Export in one sheet – All levels of subtasks will be placed within one sheet with tasks
+Export in one sheet – All levels of subtasks will be

 Ever think to yourself that “there must be a better way to get the information I want out of my application?”.
 This month in Bridge24 we are releasing the ability to export your information from your connected AceProject, Asana, Basecamp, or Trello application to Excel or CSV.
 Many programs do not allow control of the information exported, such as: not exporting comments, a limited quantity of tasks, not exporting subtasks, or only bulk download of all of the data.
 Bridge24 allows you to filter and visually format your information across all your projects and easily export.